PlasmaStark/salix/src/contents/chronicles/2025-07-16-presentations.md

 Once you're on stage, things will move quickly.
 Delivering a good talk means staying calm, being clear, and reading the room as you go.
 Trust the work you've done.

 - **Don't rush**: Speaking too fast will confuse the audience and hurt clarity, especially if you're not presenting in your mother-tongue.
 Take your time.
 - **The audience exists (2)**: Try not to stare at your slides.
 Keep some level of contact and watch for puzzled expressions, they’re cues for adjusting your pace or rephrasing.
-Time permitting, you should engage with them.
+Time permitting, you should engage with the audience.
-- **Be ready to adapt**: If you notice confusion or time slipping away, skip or compress gracefully.
+- **Plan for chaos (3)**: If you notice confusion in the audience, try engaging and making things clearer.
+If time starts slipping away, gracefully skip or compress some content.
 You don’t need to go over everything to reach your goal.
 - **A clever ending**: Avoid ending on just a dull "Thank you".
 While it is polite to keep that in, light joke, visual pun, or clever callback gives a more memorable and human finish.